eliascyberlab/Cybersecurity-Lab-Reports/"The Iron Base" – Hardening My Home SOC Server/README.md

 Date: April 9,2026

-#1.
-Objective
+# 1. Objective

 In this project, I transformed an old Toshiba laptop into a dedicated security server.
 My goal was to create a "headless" Linux environment that is secure by design, using industry-standard hardening techniques before deploying any security monitoring tools.

-Step 1: Physical to Headless Conversion
+# 2. Phase:1 Physical to Headless Conversion

 The Goal: Make the server operate like a professional data center node.

 What I did: Installed Ubuntu Server 24.04 LTS and configured the systemd power management settings.